awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 # How to Configure Local Resource Access Using the AWS Management Console<a name="lra-console"></a>

-This feature is available for AWS Greengrass Core v1\.3\.0 and later\.
+This feature is available for AWS IoT Greengrass Core v1\.3\.0 and later\.

 You can configure Lambda functions to securely access local resources on the host Greengrass core device\. *Local resources* refer to buses and peripherals that are physically on the host, or file system volumes on the host OS\.
 For more information, including requirements and constraints, see [Access Local Resources with Lambda Functions](access-local-resources.md)\.

-This tutorial describes how to use the AWS Management Console to configure access to local resources that are present on an AWS Greengrass core device\.
+This tutorial describes how to use the AWS Management Console to configure access to local resources that are present on an AWS IoT Greengrass core device\.
 It contains the following high\-level steps:

 1. [Create a Lambda Function Deployment Package](#lra-console-create-package)